Bunny Currant: Postwar service

 Currant chose to remain in the RAF after the war, being granted a permanent commission as a squadron leader although continuing in his acting rank.
 He took courses at the Joint Services Staff College and the RAF Staff College, following which he was sent to Washington, DC where he was on the staff of the Joint Chiefs of Staff for three years.
 He held an administrative role at the RAF station at Wattisham for two years and then served for 12 months as a staff officer in London at the Ministry of Supply.
 In 1955, he was sent to Norway as an instructor at the Royal Norwegian Air Force Staff College.
 His initial two-year term was extended for an additional two years at the request of the Norwegian government.
 He was subsequently awarded the Royal Norwegian Order of St Olav for "valuable services rendered by him as an adviser at the Royal Norwegian Air Force Staff College".

 Later life

 Currant retired from the RAF in January 1959 whereafter he joined an engineering firm in Luton.
 His employers developed weapons for the RAF.
 He finally retired in 1976, settling in Somerset.
-Currant died at Taunton on 12 March 2006, survived by his wife Cynthia, who he married in 1942, and the couple's four children.
+Currant died at Taunton on 12 March 2006, survived by his wife Cynthia, whom he married in 1942, and the couple's four children.